OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/location/index.md

 ## Appendix A "Service Template"

-This appendix contains the complete service template of this guide.
+This appendix contains the service template of this guide.
 You can also download the service template [here](service-template.yaml){download=service-template.yaml}.

 ```yaml linenums="1"